sarahcolbert/sibling_roh_analysis/README.md

 FID, IID, age, sex (male = 1, female = 0), batch, first 10 genomic principal components, anything else?

 ### Phenotype data
 We will analyse a wide range of medical, social and behavioral phenotypes based on previous findings in the literature and hypothesized relationships with autozygosity.
-Below is the list of phenotypes that we propose to include:
+The [analysis plan](https://docs.google.com/document/d/1weNXniAY8X03ZYm1k-TmZqH4j4h7vloHl_meiSpceII/edit#bookmark=id.6g7jjddbvmwt) outlines the phenotypes that we propose to include.

-Height

-BMI

-FEV1 (forced expiratory volume in 1 second)

-Educational attainment

-Performance on cognitive tests

-Smoking

-Ever smoker

-Smoking intensity

-Age at initiation

-Alcohol consumption (Number of units per week)

-Alcohol dependence/alcohol use disorder

-General risk tolerance

-Depression/depressive symptoms

-Subjective well-being

-Neuroticism

-Attention deficit hyperactivity disorder (ADHD) symptoms

-Autism spectrum disorder (ASD) symptoms

-Anxiety symptoms

-Behavioral problems

-Physical activity

-CRP*

-Systolic blood pressure

-HbA1c*

-Lipids*

-LDL*

-HDL*

-Triglycerides*

-* These phenotypes will be run as negative control analyses

 The code will ensure that analyses do not include families with missing phenotype data for at least one sibling.